vicboma1/to7zIndividualFiles/README.md

 # To 7z
-  Convert all individual files in a folder to 7z files
+Convert all individual files from a folder to 7z files

 ### Manual
 * Download [script](https://github.com/vicboma1/to7zIndividualFiles/tree/master/script)